Julian Cope

 25th January 1971 Charles Manson Convicted

-It was forty-one years ago on this day that Charles Manson and three of his female accomplices were finally convicted of those horrendously violent murders which have come to many to represent the symbolic termination of the Swinging Sixties.
-Undoubtedly, … Continue reading
+It was on this day 1971 that Charles Manson and three of his female accomplices were finally convicted of those horrendously violent murders which have come to many to represent the symbolic termination of the Sixties.
+Undoubtedly, the grotesque and … Continue reading

 24th January 1965 the Death of Winston Churchill

-Today we are duty bound to remember that dreadful old scoundrel, Winston Churchill, who died exactly forty-seven years ago.
-Racist, royalist, aristocrat, misogynist, opposer of women’s rights, deployer of army weapons against striking miners even; who knows the scores of ways … Continue reading
+Today we are duty bound to remember that dreadful old scoundrel, Winston Churchill, who died on this day in 1965.
+Racist, royalist, aristocrat, misogynist, opposer of women’s rights, deployer of army weapons against striking miners even; who knows the scores of … Continue reading

 16th January 1968 the Release of Blue Cheer’s VINCEBUS ERUPTUM